k3a/html2text/README.md

 Some tests are installed as well.
 Uses semantic versioning and no breaking changes are planned.

-Fell free to publish a pull request if you have suggestions for improvement.
+Fell free to publish a pull request if you have suggestions for improvement but please note that the library can now be considered feature-complete and API stable.
+If you need more than this basic conversion, please use an alternative mentioned at the bottom.

 ## Install
 ```bash